G-Core/FastEdge-sdk-js/README.md

 - preBundleJSInput?: boolean
   - defaults to true
   - During the build process we bundle your `index.js` file using esbuild.
-If you want to provide a pre-compiled js file from a different bundler.
-Set this to false.
+If you want to provide a pre-compiled js file from a different bundler, set this to false.

 ## API Docs